 In the past, I’ve visited Thailand and Cambodia, both excellent introductions into South-East Asian culture and one of my favourite backpacking trips (okay, all of them are my favourite!).
 However, the other destination I wish I had time to travel was Indonesia, a country rich with culture, history, and tradition.
 And my friends who’ve had the opportunity to pass through this beautiful country only have incredible things to say.
 So, when I finally make it back to Southeast Asia, I know precisely what I want to do and see.
 Without further ado, this is my ultimate Indonesian bucket list:

 Let’s begin with Ubud, Bali’s cultural capital with colourful festivals, warm locals, and cute guesthouses among rice paddies.
 It’s the perfect destination to delve into my Indonesian adventure.
 First, I’ll book a day trip to Pura Tanah Lot, the most popular temple in Bali, to catch a dreamy sunset over the ocean or enjoy a fire dance by the beach.
 Over the course of a day, I’ll be on the hunt for the best nasi goreng (fried rice) or try some more exotic dishes like stir-fried garlic bugs (ew!).
-Of course, I’ll have to say hi to the cheeky residents at Sacred Monkey Forest as well.
+Of course, I’ll have to say hi to the cheeky residents at Sacred Monkey Forest as well or perhaps walk the Campuhan Ridge.
 And my evenings can’t end without sampling the nightlife and traditional dances along the main strip.

 Why did Bandung make it on my Indonesian Bucket List?
 Shopping, shopping, shopping!
 I never go home empty-handed and the factory outlets and Pasar Baru market offer inexpensive shoes, clothes, and a variety of souvenirs.
 Knowing me, I’ll probably end up buying an extra suitcase to hold everything!